denten-books/plain-text/0-intro.md

 of similarity to the physical realities of typing, editing, and archiving paper.
 Simulated erasure for example, of the kind that happens when the writer presses the delete key, does not necessarily entail the erasure of content on the disk.
-The erased word could persist and even multiply across disks and devices.
+The erased word could persist and even multiply across other storage drives and devices.
 In the worst case, the connection between keyboards and screens suffers from intractable "man-in-the-middle" attacks, by which third parties maliciously alter the content of intended communication [@needham_using_1978].

 In this book, I will argue that some of the higher-level political afflictions of the contemporary public sphere---mass surveillance and online